How

 drill bit

 size & may not be perfectly round.
-Precision holes are either
+Precision holes

 reamed,